rachael-ojo/GitLens-landing-page.github.io/README.md

 ## Contributing

-We welcome contributions to the GitLens project!
+I welcome contributions to the GitLens project!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: